|

 and sexual abuse incited by drunken fans and bands alike].

-Its sure not something we go out of our way to start
+It’s sure not something we go out of our way to start

 up.